Skip to content

 How much does it cost?

-It depends on scope, and we don't make that up: the diagnosis exists precisely to size it.
+It depends on scope, and we don't make that up: the assessment exists precisely to size it.
 You start with small pieces that carry their own value, not a big closed programme.

 What if we already use AI on our own?

 Even better: there's experience to build on.
-The usual step is ordering that use — criteria, limits, sensitive data — and turning what works into a system.
+The usual step is ordering that use — who uses it, within what limits and with what data — and turning what works into a system.

 Does this replace people?